 When the process lives in one person’s head, the gaps show up fast: a new starter’s KiwiSaver enrolment gets missed, a draft pay run goes out without client sign-off, or the payday filing slips past the deadline during a busy week.
 A repeatable workflow keeps every run consistent, so the same checks happen whether it is a quiet fortnight or month-end.

-When to run it
+When to run a New Zealand pay run

 Run this job every pay cycle (weekly, fortnightly, or monthly, depending on the client).
 The same template works for each frequency because the steps do not change, only the schedule does.
 Assign an owner who is responsible for processing, obtaining client approval, and filing on time, with a reviewer where you want a second set of eyes before finalising.